daihocmo/learn-vietnamese/docs/routine.md

 Condensed audio removes non-speech parts of the audio, making it more efficient.

 If you have wireless earbuds, listening all the time becomes a lot easier.

-If you've been watching *Love Live!
-(2013)*, I made condensed audio for it a long while ago, which you can find [here](https://mega.nz/folder/sdB1mC6T#X_fYeasMb64i3tAf3LeYEA)

 ## Day 11